kirschem-roche/igv-docs/igv-docs/docs/FileFormats/SampleInfo.md

 * A tab delimited table specifying **attributes** and their values for each sample - Required.
 * **Sample mapping** information - Optional, needed only if the sample names in the attribute information do not match the sample names in the data files.
-* **Colors** Optional, used to explicitly specify colors.
+* **Colors** - Optional, used to explicitly specify colors.

 ## Attributes

 The attributes section is denoted by the line `#sampleTable`.
 It consists of a tab delimited header row defining the attribute names, followed by one row per sample containing attribute values.
 The first column contains the sample names.

+!!! note " "
-If the attribute section is the first or only section in the file the `#sampleTable` line can be omitted.
+    The `#sampleTable` line can be omitted if the attribute section is the first or only section in the file.

 An example attribute section for 2 samples follows.